seve05/Keyboard_AI/README.md

 # requires: neovim >= 0.70, Ollama

 # Install
 create a "nvim" directory in .config/ and insert the folders: "lua", "python", "temp".
-Also insert "init.lua" to use the custom commands.
+Also insert "init.lua" to use the custom commands.<br/>

-This will require the custom model-file "devstralcustom" to create a custom model with parameters and a custom system prompt in ollama.
+This will require the custom model-file "devstralcustom" to create a custom model with parameters and a custom system prompt in ollama.<br/>
-To do this go to home/.ollama , copy "devstralcustom" into this directory.
+To do this go to home/.ollama , copy "devstralcustom" into this directory. <br/>
 Now run "ollama create yourcustomname -f devstralcustom"